 If you’re in the mood for a casual Italian dinner, Bocalli’s is a fantastic spot for couples and families.
-Family owned and loved by locals.
+Family-owned and loved by locals.
 There was already a line at the opening at 4 pm.

 There are two locations, the one we ate at is at the Boccalli’s ranch.
-They have set-up picnic tables outside with enough social distancing between each table.
+They have picnic tables set up outside with enough social distancing between each table.

-We ordered their garlic mushrooms and a cheese pizza cooked in a woodburning pizza oven.
+We ordered their garlic mushrooms and a cheese pizza cooked in a wood-burning pizza oven.
 We are picky with our pizza, but I have to say the crust on this pizza is excellent.

-The best part about Boccali’s is that their farm-to-table dishes that come straight from their garden.
+The best part about Boccali’s is that their farm-to-table dishes come straight from their garden.
 Make sure to ask what those are on the menu.

 For dessert, if it’s in season, do not leave without trying their strawberry shortcake.